Rescue operations to extract foreigners from Sudan

 Some evacuations are taking place from Port Sudan on the Red Sea, an 850 kilometre (530 mile) drive from Khartoum.

-Here is an overview of what various nations were doing Sunday in efforts to take stranded citizens to safety.
+Here is an overview of what various nations have done in efforts to take stranded citizens to safety.

 - Saudi Arabia -

-Saudi Arabia led the first reported successful evacuation with naval operations picking up more than 150 people including foreign diplomats and officials from Port Sudan on Saturday.
+Saudi Arabia led the first reported successful evacuations on Saturday, with naval operations picking up more than 150 people including foreign diplomats and officials.

 On Sunday, the US military sent three Chinook helicopters to evacuate American embassy staff from Khartoum.

-More than 100 US forces took part in the rescue to extract fewer than 100 people, which saw the choppers flying from Djibouti to Ethiopia to Sudan, where they stayed on the ground for less than an hour.
+More than 100 US forces took part in the rescue to extract fewer than 100 people, which saw the choppers flying from Djibouti to Khartoum, where they stayed on the ground for less than an hour.

-US Secretary of State Antony Blinken said he ordered the evacuation of staff and their families due to the "serious and growing security risks" amid fighting that has already left hundreds dead and thousands wounded.

-Several thousand US citizens including dual nationals are thought to remain in the country.
+US officials have warned that any wider effort to evacuate American citizens is unlikely in the coming days.

+Canada has also pulled its embassy team out, Prime Minister Justin Trudeau said.

-The British army has evacuated UK embassy staff and their families from Sudan, Prime Minister Rishi Sunak said.
+The British army has evacuated UK embassy staff and their families in a "complex and rapid" operation, Prime Minister Rishi Sunak said.

-"UK armed forces have completed a complex and rapid evacuation of British diplomats and their families from Sudan, amid a significant escalation in violence and threats to embassy staff," Sunak tweeted.
+British citizens still trapped in Sudan have been vocal on social media calling for help.

+"We are working to support you because we recognise what an incredibly difficult and scary situation you find yourselves in," UK Foreign Secretary James Cleverly said Sunday.

 - Turkey -